Suvronil/SDC/writeup_P5.md

 3. If it's classified as vehicle, it's added to the list bounding boxes.
 4. Once all the windows are classified and bounding boxes are found, a heatmap is created.

 5. We then used a function 'derive_threshold' to generate the threshold for the image.
 This was done so, as for a video, using a static threshold, across all the frames, was not giving a good result and too many false postives were appearing on the image.
-'Derive_threshold' function finds the
+'Derive_threshold' function gives an optimized threshold based on the detection, achieved for that particular image, so that only the pixels that represents the cars near the camera gets detected.

+6. this threshold is then used on the heatmap to nullify all the other values and then to generate labels using scipy.ndimage.measurements.label()`.

+7. This labels are then used to draw the bounding boxes on the image using the draw_labeled_bboxes function.
+`

 ![alt text][image4]
 ---